-Earlier this year I was invited to be a guest blogger on the website of a backpacking organisation on the theme of Dartmoor.
+At the beginning of 2018 I was invited to write a regular guest blog for the website of a backpacking organisation on the theme of Dartmoor.
 The site has unfortunately closed as the owner decided to walk off into the sunset and retire.
-So as not to let my efforts go to waste the following is my collection of regular posts rolled into one article about nine places to visit and photograph on Dartmoor, it would have been ten but I only managed nine posts.
+So as not to let my efforts go to waste the following is my collection of regular posts rolled into one article 9 Great Places for Photography on Dartmoor.
+It would have been ten but I only managed nine posts before the site closed.

 1. Rundlestone Red Telephone Box